 The General Fund is the chief operating fund of the Authority.
-At the end of the current fiscal year, the Authority reported an ending fund balance of \$1,618,852; of this amount, \$1,545,774 was available for spending.
-The Authority currently has an available fund balance of 374% of General Fund expenditures.
+At the end of the current fiscal year, the Authority reported an ending fund balance of \$1,857,834; of this amount, \$1,784,970 was available for spending on tourism promotion.
+The Authority currently has an available fund balance of 293% of General Fund expenditures.

 General Fund Budgetary Highlights.
 During the fiscal year, the Authority did revise their budget.
-Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as federal and State grants; and 3) increases in appropriations that become necessary to maintain services.
+Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources, such as federal and state grants; and 3) increases in appropriations that become necessary to maintain services.